Personal profile

 Biography

-My research interests relate broadly to understanding and treating mental disorders across the lifespan.
+My research interests relate to understanding and treating mental disorders across the lifespan.
 I am particularly interested in understanding the psychological mechanisms underlying anxiety and depression (and related disorders), the symptoms of, and treatment of depression and anxiety across the lifespan.
 I have developed a number of psychological interventions for children, adolescents and older adults through randomised controlled trials.
 I have a particular interest in translating evidence-based practice into public and private mental health settings and schools.

 I am a Registered Psychologist with clinical endorsement (AHPRA Registration Board Registration No: PSY0001283368) and AHPRA Endorsed Supervisor for Psychology registrars.